 High temperatures drop from 19 to 7°C / 66 to 44°F; however, the weather is unpredictable and becomes unpleasant towards the end of the season with only two hours of daylight and higher rainfall.

-Get more tips in the Berlin Packing List for backpacking Europe.
+Get more tips in the Berlin Packing List.

 One of the most visited and celebrated cities, London is rich with history, architecture, art, museums, and trendy cafes.
 London experiences a temperate maritime climate with four seasons and no extremes.